dested/OrbitalGa.me/README.md

 ## Game Rules

-- [ ] add concept of enemy types, better abstraction
+- [ ] add a concept of enemy types, better abstraction
 - [ ] add death effect
 - [ ] watch other shmups
-- [ ] add powerups
+- [ ] add power-ups
   - [ ] two clones fight with you
 - [ ] come up with more enemies
 - [ ] come up with realtime events